gbsnsgrckr/CSE445_Assignment6/README.txt

 To test:

-Start from the solution within the CSE445_Assignment6 folder/project.
+Start from the solution within the root.
+This will open Visual Studio.
+Select Debug -> Start without debugging and the application will begin running in your browser.

-The CSE445_Assignment6.SercurityLib is another project used in the main project(CSE445_Assignment6) but implemented separately for practice.
-You do not need to do anything extra with this .SecurityLib folder to make it functional as long as it is in the same directory as the main folder(CSE445_Assignment6).
+From there you will be given details as to how to view the application on Webstrar as well.

+Thank you!